Kiruthikaa2512/smart-store/README.md

 ---

-### Goal 3: Discount Impact Evaluation
+### Goal 3: Bonus Points Evaluation
-**Objective:** Understand if offering discounts boosts sales.
+**Objective:** Understand if awarding bonus points encourages more sales.
 **What I did:**
+- Identified and filtered sales transactions associated with bonus point usage.
-- Compared average sale amounts with and without discounts.
+- Compared average sale amounts and transaction counts between bonus point and non-bonus point purchases.
-- Visualized the difference using grouped bar charts.
+- Visualized differences using grouped bar charts.
-- Derived insight into whether discounting strategies are helping or hurting revenue.
+- Derived insights into how effective the bonus points strategy is in driving customer engagement and increasing revenue.
 ---

 ### Goal 4: Anomalies in Sales Trends